1703 North Beauregard St.

 All other countries: (International Access Code) + 1-703-578-9600, press 2

-Robert J. Marzano, Tony Frontier, & David Livingston
+Robert J. Marzano, Tony Frontier, and David Livingston

 In Effective Supervision, Robert J. Marzano, Tony Frontier, and David Livingston show school and district-level administrators how to set the priorities and support the practices that will help all teachers become expert teachers.